APHAN Logo

 (Collection of Ken Jones Jr.)

 One of the oldest prizes given away at the games in the final season was this bank, the former Lighthouse Slip slide.
 This ride was located in the park from 1979 to 1989.
 In 1989 it housed a laser show, which was projected around the park.
 Many people found this particular prize useless, and just threw them out.
-I purchased 2 of the last ones we had for my collecion.
+I purchased 2 of the last ones we had for my collection.

 (Collection of Ken Jones Jr.)